elolab/Totem-MiMB-protocol/README.md

 <br>

->Create Singularity image from docker 'repro-totem-ti' Docker image to running it remotely in a server
+>Create Singularity image from docker 'repro-totem-ti' Docker image locally to running it remotely in a server

 #### Check the IMAGE ID of 'repro-totem-ti':
 `docker images`